waltligon/orangefs/doc/design/state-machine.md

 Offsets from the top or current frame can be made by either adding or subracting from one of these macros.
-The bottom frame on the stack would be accessed as the negative of the base\_frame, but this is rarely needed and there isn't a macro for it at this time.
+The bottom frame on the stack would be accessed as the negative of the base\_frame, but this is rarely needed and there isn’t a macro for it at this time.